BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Experiments

 \subsubsection{Metrics}

 We utilized a wide range of metrics to measure the performance.
-These metrics include pixel-level reference-based metrics such as PSNR and MS-SSIM, a perceptual reference-based metric LPIPS \cite{zhang2018perceptual}, and reference-free metrics CLIP-IQA \cite{wang2022exploring}, ManIQA \cite{yang2022maniqa}, and MUSIQ \cite{ke2021musiq}.
+These metrics include pixel-level reference-based metrics such as PSNR and MS-SSIM, a perceptual reference-based metric LPIPS~\cite{zhang2018perceptual}, and reference-free metrics CLIP-IQA~\cite{wang2022exploring}, ManIQA~\cite{yang2022maniqa}, and MUSIQ~\cite{ke2021musiq} that are shown to correlate with human preferences.
 The reference-free metrics are shown to correlate more with human perception, as pixel-level reference-based metrics do not reflect the perceptual quality of an image.
 However, reference-free metrics do not necessarily imply consistency, as we discussed in the context of hallucination-quality trade-off in \cref{sec:guidance}.
-We report qualitative results in \cref{fig:qual} and additional ones in the supplementary material.
-We report performance of the methods in terms of the aforementioned metrics in \cref{tab:div2k} and \cref{tab:realsr}.
-We separately report the performance of PASD extended with BIR-Adapter on RealSR in \cref{tab:pasd_bir}.
+We report qualitative results in \cref{fig:qual} and additional ones in the appendix.
+We report performance of the methods in terms of the aforementioned metrics in \cref{tab:div2k}, \cref{tab:realsr}, and \cref{tab:real60}.